BigaSpinosaLab/PAPER_CRISPRa_screening_HSC_from_mESCs/README.md

 # PAPER_CRISPRa_screening_HSC_from_mESCs
 Collection of scripts used to perform the analysis of Galán-Palma L. et al.

-This repository includes scripts required for the scRNAseq datasets analysis included in Galán-Palme et al.
+This repository includes scripts required for the scRNAseq datasets analysis included in Galán-Palma et al.
-'In vivo genome-wide CRISPRa screen identifies novel genes that generate hematopoietic stem and progenitor cells from mouse embryonic stem cells'
+'Unbiased genome-wide screen uncovers a gene combination that drives hematopoietic stem cell fate from mouse embryonic stem cells'

 All scripts include comments so they are self-explanatory.

+GEO accession numbers where raw (FASTQ) and processed (CellRanger matrices and final RDS file) are:
+    - GSE274423 id refers to scRNA-seq Bone Marrow dataset.
+    - GSE274424 id refers to scRNA-seq Embryoid Bodies dataset.

 The repository is organized in the following subfolders: